Where to Stay in Louisville – A Guide to the Home of the Kentucky Derby

 This is also home to Whiskey Row, the largest whiskey-producing company in Kentucky, as well as fashion stores and upscale restaurants.

-Old Louisville is a recommended area to stay in Louisville, as it is also the place for great events and festivals during the month of October.
+Old Louisville is a recommended area to stay in Louisville.

 3. Downtown Louisville